dpcrook/makerbot-notify/README.md

 # makerbot-notify

-This script is for Makerware print job completing notification on  Linux.
+For Makerware print job (email) notifications (on Linux).

+![Example motion capture][print_cap]

+It can be configured to send an email (with optional webcam capture) when a Makerware print job completes, even on older models like the Replicator, or Replicator 2/2X.

 # Background

-I was jealous when my OctoPi jobs had all sorts of fancy plugins and webcam support and other stuff, especially notifications when a job was complete.
+I was jealous when my OctoPi jobs running on my Lulzbot had all sorts of fancy plugins and webcam support and other stuff.
+One big area especially was notifications when a job was complete.

-I made this quick-and-dirty python script to help as start to assuage my jealosy.
+I made this python script to fix that!

 # Limitations at the moment

- - requires gmail and Linux for email. filesystem stuff probably would need some updates on other platforms
+ - requires gmail and Linux for email. filesystem stuff probably would need some updates on other platforms, but I haveen't tried
- - designed for tethered Makerware prints (parses the logfile)
+ - designed for tethered Makerware prints (locates and parses the app logfile)
- - lotsa hardcoded things
+ - probably many hardcoded things

 # Usage

 ```bash
 cd ~/projects/makerbot-notify